rbracco/IHME_history/README.md

 We have captured the model's estimations for the following dates:

+- 3/26/2020 (User-submitted, not yet verified)
+- 3/27/2020 (User-submitted, not yet verified)
 - 3/29/2020
 - 3/30/2020
 - 3/31/2020
 - 4/1/2020
+- 4/5/2020

-The next release is scheduled for Saturday April 4th.
-We will capture data moving forward, but if you have access to the data releases from 3/26-3/29 please open an issue or [reach out on twitter](https://twitter.com/MadeUpMasters).
+We will capture data moving forward, but if you have access to a data release from 3/28 (if there was one) please open an issue, submit a PR, or [reach out on twitter](https://twitter.com/MadeUpMasters).

 ### Parsing the data: